AD854748/AdityaProject/README.md

 ## what is included

 1. bottom tabs are per the design
-   2.There is a dashboard page in which data is there where i have used the mock data 3.i have used flatlist to show discover crouser
+2. There is a dashboard page in which data is there where i have used the mock data
+3. i have used flatlist to show discover crouser
-   4.I have shown the chart of various month also using the mock data 5.For calender as well , i have given the mock dates
+4. I have shown the chart of various month also using the mock data
+5. For calender as well , i have given the mock dates